Cube-Solutions/PHPConsistent/README.md

 Parameter count in function definition and docblock don't match when calling OneMoreFunction : function has 6 but should be 5 according to docblock : application/Bootstrap.php (line 215)
 ```

+## Is this enforcing static typing ?

+It's not enforcing static typing within your code, it only enforces calling functions/methods using the types defined by the developer of the function/method, which is just common sense.

 ## Requirements

 * PHP 5.3 or higher